10 Step Practice Routine For All Guitar Players

 The beginning is the hardest in learning guitar (acoustic or electric) but if you develop good practice habits you’ll get over the hurdles & feel better about yourself because you will be getting closer to your destination.

-Until our next guitar lesson, take care.
+Best of luck, and until our next guitar lesson, take care.